SSUR3N/Sentiment-Analysis-of-Audience-Reactions-to-Key-Moments-in-Avengers-Endgame/week1.md

 Ultimately, this study could contribute to creating movies that aren’t just entertaining but also deeply impactful, leaving a lasting impression on moviegoers.
 I believe this project is not only fun and engaging but also offers a practical application in shaping the future of cinema.
 I’m excited to get the dataset reviewed and approved to move forward with the analysis!

+# THE TASK FOR THIS WEEK IS DATA CLEANING AND ALSO DATA LABELING